 These resources all have more detailed information about your rights, Dispute Resolution and conflict resolution in Special Education.

-- IDEA Dispute Resolution Parent Guides: Five 8-page booklets about different parts of the process
+- IDEA Dispute Resolution Parent Guides: Short booklets with companion videos about the different resolution options.

 - Know your rights: What is IDEA?